-The woman whom death forgot
+The Woman Whom Death Forgot

 “I started gaining weight again and fortunately I never developed any complications or side effects when I got onto treatment until today.
 By year 2004, I had fully recovered and one could not even tell that I had HIV,” she recalls.

-Overwhelming stigma, knowledge gap, and ignorance all prompted Matongo and friends to form Clear Vision, a voluntary information dissemination and awareness group, in Glen View in 2004.
+Overwhelming stigma, knowledge gap, and ignorance all prompted Matogo and friends to form Clear Vision, a voluntary information dissemination and awareness group, in Glen View in 2004.

 “Positive living is the key word.
 Know what to eat and avoid re-infection by using condoms when having sex.”